astro-dally/side_channel_attack_detection/README.md

 - Engineers a rich set of temporal and statistical features.
 - Trains and evaluates three model families (Random Forest, SVM, CNN-LSTM).
 - Provides a real-time runtime monitor for live inference.
+- **Features EdgeShield:** A production-grade, edge-native cybersecurity control panel built on Cloudflare Workers for sub-millisecond threat detection and mitigation.

 The repository is organised for easy reproducibility and for publishing the results on GitHub.